-The impact from Vega should be calculated as in the following example: assuming that the equity volatility shock in the market risk scenario for the pivot tenor (6 months) is equal to 163% and that the sum of the weighted Vega sensitivities is equal to 150 $\in$ , then the impact should be given by (150 $\in$ \163) = 24,450 $\in$ .
+The impact from Vega should be calculated as in the following example: assuming that the equity volatility shock in the market risk scenario for the pivot tenor (6 months) is equal to 163% and that the sum of the weighted Vega sensitivities is equal to 150 $\in$ , then the impact should be given by $(150 \in 163) = 24,450 \in$ .

-- 112. If banks use different measurements of implied volatilities for their pricing models (i.e. market standards implied volatility and not lognormal implied volatilities as provided in the market risk scenario), they should all be considered as the same risk factor (as "volatility").
-Therefore, banks should convert their internally used implied volatilities into the lognormal implied volatilities (obtained from the Black model), and report the related Vega P&L in ColNum 19 of the CSV\MR\FULL\REVAL template.
+- 116. If banks use different measurements of implied volatilities for their pricing models (i.e., market standards implied volatility and not lognormal implied volatilities as provided in the market risk scenario), they should all be considered as the same risk factor (as "volatility").
+Therefore, banks should convert their internally used implied volatilities into the lognormal implied volatilities (obtained from the Black model) and report the related Vega P&L in ColNum 19 of the CSV\MR\FULL\REVAL template.
 In case of negative implied volatilities, the Vega sensitivities should be computed in a way that would allow to reconcile the Vega P&L impacts with the shocks of the Market Risk scenario according to the following relationship: Vega P&L impact = Volatility shocks \ Vega sensitivity.
 Banks should report in the explanatory note a brief description on how the volatility shocks in the market risk scenario were applied to their full revaluation model to obtain the P&L impact.
-They should explain their assessment of the consistency of the Vega sensitivities, as derived by their internal model, with the scenario shocks and the impacts obtained with their pricing model, explaining the model definitions, assumptions and its calibration. - 113.
+They should explain their assessment of the consistency of the Vega sensitivities, as derived by their internal model, with the scenario shocks and the impacts obtained with their pricing model, explaining the model definitions, assumptions and its calibration. - 117.
 As described in section 3.3.2 of the Methodological Note banks should follow the approach described in Box 13 when determining and shocking risk factors.
 This includes taking into account key basis risks which may have been underestimated by following the approach in Box 13, e.g. due to (i) mapping of several risk factors to same EBA shock (many-to-one); (ii) risk factors resulting in very similar statistical relationships to key drivers during statistical expansion, (iii) interpolation and extrapolation methods which may have led to overly similar risk factors.
-Further, basis risk between relevant risk factors, that are not provided in the market risk scenario, should be also captured when performing the calibration of those risk factors. - 114.
-The overall impact of the adverse scenario on P&L and OCI is sourced from the CSV\MR\FULL\REVAL template by the CSV\MR\SUM template. - 115.
+Furthermore, basis risk between relevant risk factors, that are not provided in the market risk scenario, should be also captured when performing the calibration of those risk factors.
+Finally, banks are required to stress all the risk factors affecting the market value of a security.
+Moreover, when applicable, banks shall assess if the calculated impact correctly reflects the higher order sensitivities the item is subject to.
+If banks do not apply Taylor expansion when required, they should assess that the alternatively used methodology is sufficiently conservative.
+Banks should indicate in the explanatory note how, for which instruments and for what part of the portfolio they applied this alternative approach

+- 118. The overall impact of the adverse scenario on P&L and OCI is sourced from the CSV MR FULL REVAL template by the CSV MR SUM template. - 119.
 Banks should also report sensitivities from RowNum 28 in the CSV\MR\FULL\REVAL template.
-In this regard, a bucketing approach as defined in paragraph 260 of the Methodological Note should be followed.
+In this regard, a bucketing approach as defined in paragraph 264 of the Methodological Note should be followed.
 The bucketing is used to report the sensitivities of a portfolio associated to many curve tenors into a simplified portfolio with a reduced number of sensitivities corresponding to the tenors reported in the template.
 The box below provides instructions to banks for the bucketing approach with an example application.